Why Consumer Behavior is Important for Business Managers?

 Consumers, while buying a product or service, go through various steps.
 Studying consumer behavior helps companies to understand how the decision to buy was made and how they hunted for the product.
 These information help companies and business managers to know the reasons behind the purchase or rejection of a product or service by the customer.

-To understand customer behavior, marketing experts usually examine the buying decision processes, particularly factors that trigger customers to purchase a product.
+To understand customer behaviour, marketing experts usually examine the buying decision processes, particularly factors that trigger customers to purchase a product.
 A recent study disclosed that an average shopper takes less than 20 minutes for purchasing groceries and covers only 23% of the store area, giving managers very little time for influencing customers.
 In fact, more than 58% of all purchases in a supermarket are unplanned.
 Business managers spend a lot of money and time to discover what compels customers to take such on-spot decisions.
 Researchers can obtain the most valuable data on customer buying trends through in-store surveys, and often introduce new products and services in some select stores where they expect to reasonably test an item’s success.
 In this way, a company can determine whether there’s a chance of the product to be successful when launched, before further investing into it.

 Understanding Consumer Needs

-Customers adjust their purchasing behavior depending upon individual needs.
+Customers adjust their purchasing behaviour depending upon individual needs.
 On some levels, customer choices could be quite random.
 Every decision to buy, has meaning behind it, even though it may not always seem rational.
 Purchasing decisions could stem from social situations, personal emotions, values, and above all, goals.

 Prestige is yet another intangible need.
 People concerned about their status are ready to pay for that.
 Products and services appealing to such a need are considered high profile.
 Targeting this segment of the market means that the demand trajectory of luxury items is usually reverse of the standard i.e. a high-status product sells better at a higher price.

 Some equate needs with a particular class of products.
-For instance, a desire to achieve something may drive people to carry out difficult tasks, and invest in tools and self-improvement programs, and similar things.
+For instance, a desire to achieve something may drive people to carry out difficult tasks and invest in tools and self-improvement programs, and similar things.

 Personality traits are also imperative for establishing how customers meet their needs.
 Pragmatic people would purchase what is useful and practical.
 Their purchases are mostly guided by durability and practicality of a product, rather than physical beauty.
 An aesthetically inclined customer will be drawn to items that forge a symmetry, beauty, and harmony.
 An intellectual will be more inclined to obtain more knowledge about a product or service and likely to be critical.
 They are likely to contrast and compare similar products, ahead of taking any decision.
 The politically motivated people would seek products and services to give them an “edge” regarding social power and position.
 More social people can be motivated if the company appeals to the humane angle and promotion that suggests kindness and empathy.